College Park location

 the full admission standard, can I still be admitted?

-We will consider the possibility of
+program, we will consider the possibility of provisional

 admission for applicants with TOEFL, IELTS or PTE scores in